FehTeh/vodafone-controller/README.md

 # VODAFONE-CONTROLLER

-The Vodafone box has a telnet interface to receive remote control commands.
+The Vodafone box has a tcp interface to receive remote control commands.
 Also it sends a broadcast message with it's location and what it's playing.